Doctor of Musical Arts (DMA) Handbook

 Adding a master’s degree while pursuing a DMA

-If a DMA student chooses to add on an additional Master’s degree while pursuing their doctorate, they should complete the Internal Graduate Application (for multiple Graduate Degrees) (no additional fee) and be aware of the following:
+If a DMA student chooses to add on an additional Master’s degree while pursuing their doctorate, they should complete the online application form (no additional fee) and be aware of the following:

 1. The student will be required to complete 18 new credits toward the added Master’s degree while pursuing a Doctoral degree.